lucasdicioccio/deptrack-project/README.md

 infrastructure in Haskell.
 Using Haskell for DepTrack has the following
 advantages:
 - Devops are in charge of the dependency graph evaluation.
-This repository provides the basics.
-You can build your Main program as you wish, read parameters as your organization needs it rather than trying to retrofit a Devops tool on your organization.
+This repository provides the basics way of building dependency graphs and let you write your main program as you wish.
+This approach let you read, expose, and manipulate configurations as your organization needs it rather than trying to retrofit a Devops tool on your organization.
 It's not more work because it needs fewer "ugly hacks".
-- one can modify the dependency graph before evaluating it (e.g., to batch actions that can be done together)
+- One can modify the dependency graph before evaluating it (e.g., to batch actions that can be done together)
-- the type system ensures that the graph generation is deterministic (i.e., a same input gives the same dependency graph)
+- The type system ensures that the graph generation is deterministic (i.e., a same input gives the same dependency graph)
-- the type system allows you to speak about high level concepts such as "remote services providing Foo", "local service consuming Foo", and making sure you bind these two things correctly together
+- The type system allows you to speak about high level concepts such as "remote services providing Foo", "local service consuming Foo", and making sure you bind these two things correctly together
-- Haskell usually compiles to a fast, multithreaded, easy-to-deploy binary
+- Haskell usually compiles to an easy-to deploy binary.
+- Haskell comes with mature libraries, best-in-class testing frameworks, and profiling tools.
+You can leverage all of this using DepTrack for DevOps.

 One drawback of using Haskell is that there's more upfront learning than learning YAML+scripting languages.
 However, longer term, the author believes